CyranoB/SmartDeck/docs/API_ARCHITECTURE.md

 > - Modular architecture with clear separation of concerns (route handlers, controllers, services)
 > - Robust middleware for request validation, IP verification, and rate limiting
 > - Centralized error handling and standardized logging
-> - Dedicated prompt templates separated from business logic
+> - Dedicated prompt templates separated from business logic, stored as plain text files and loaded/interpolated at runtime
 > - Comprehensive response parsing with error recovery

-This document outlines the architecture of the AI API implementation in the Flash Cards application, focusing on the recent refactoring for improved maintainability.
+This document outlines the architecture of the AI API implementation in the Flash Cards application, focusing on the recent refactoring for improved maintainability and the migration to file-based prompt templates.

 ## Overview

 The AI API (`/api/ai`) is built using Next.js App Router with Route Handlers, providing a serverless architecture for AI operations like analyzing transcripts and generating study materials.
 The codebase follows a modular design with clear separation of concerns.
+All prompt templates are now stored as plain text files in `lib/ai/prompts/` and loaded/interpolated at runtime, which enables easy editing and localization without code changes.

 **Note:** This API receives pre-processed text as input.
 Document upload and text extraction (including asynchronous PDF processing via `/api/pdf-extract` and Redis) are handled by separate components and API routes, as detailed in the Backend Structure Document.